- CPG sales are expected to hit $1.56 trillion in the United States in 2021.

 Addressing weaker brand loyalty

-The proliferation of choices presented to consumers has made it more difficult for companies to build customer loyalty.
-According to InMoment, 50% of customers will leave a brand that they were formerly loyal to for a company that better meets their needs.
-Additionally, 55% of customers trust companies less than they used to.
+Consumers have an abundance of choice in the marketplace, so it’s more difficult for companies to build customer loyalty.
+According to InMoment, 50% of loyal customers will choose another company that better meets their needs.
+Additionally, 55% of customers trust companies less than they did previously.

 To top it all off, McKinsey notes that the COVID-19 pandemic made customers even more open to trying new brands if they offered more convenience or value.

-Addressing weaker brand loyalty is absolutely necessary if companies want to stay competitive in the CPG space.
-With so many options, switching costs are low for consumers.
-The reality is that, in many cases, there aren’t significant differences between similar products produced by competing companies.
+If companies want to stay competitive in the CPG space, then they must address weaker brand loyalty.
+In many cases, there isn’t much difference between similar products produced by competing companies.
 A Nature Valley granola bar tastes pretty much the same as a Quaker granola bar.

 The importance of consumer insights in CPG marketing